Important Information Regarding Matriculation

 - Any student under any degree program who has re-enrolled in the University after interruptions of more than two semesters will be required to apply for readmission and meet the requirements of the current catalog.

-- A student who transfers to another degree program will follow the requirements specified in the University Catalog issued for the year of the transfer to the new degree program.
+- A student who is applies and admitted to another degree program will follow the requirements specified in the University Catalog issued for the year of the admission to the new degree program.

 - Students are held responsible for reading and complying with the University policies contained in the Catalog.